dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Using the System APIs/_index.md

 ### Call the service

-From any REST client, make the request GET /api/v2/<apinamespace>and you should get a status 200.
+From any REST client, make the request GET /api/v2/apinamespace and you should get a status 200.
 A simple REST client can be found at <your_instance_url>/test_rest.html.
 Remember if you are not an admin user your user role must allow access to the custom scripting service.

 ## Clear the DreamFactory Service Cache